sararadh-cool/ona/README.md

 ## Services

 The ONA is composed of a number of configurable services, supervised by a single system service, `obsrvbl-ona`.
-Control which services are running by editing `/opt/obsrvbl-ona/config`.
+Control which services are running by editing `/opt/obsrvbl-ona/config.local`.

-* (Runs by default) `obsrvbl-ona`: Monitors for configuration changes, handles automatic updates.
-Starting this service will start the other services that are configured.
-* (Runs by default) `log-watcher`: Tracks the sensor's authentication logs.
-* (Runs by default) `pdns-capturer` - Collects passive DNS queries.
-* (Runs by default) `pna-monitor` - Collects IP traffic metadata.
+Some of the services include:

+* __ONA Service__: Monitors for configuration updates
-* (Runs by default) `pna-pusher` - Sends IP traffic metadata to the Observable cloud.
+* __PNA Service__ - Collects and uploads IP traffic metadata from system network interfaces
+* __IPFIX Capturer__ - Collects and uploads NetFlow, IPFIX, or sFlow data from remote exporters
-* (Runs by default) `hostname-resolver` - Resolve active IPs to local hostnames.
+* __Hostname Resolver__ - Resolve active IPs to local hostnames
-* `netflow-monitor` - Listens for NetFlow data sent by routers and switches.
-* `netflow-pusher` - Sends NetFlow data to the Observable cloud.
-* `notification-publisher` - Relays Observable observations and alerts over syslog or SNMP.
-* `ossec-alert-watcher` - If OSSEC is installed, monitors its alerts.
-* `suricata-alert-watcher` - If Suricata is installed, monitors its alerts.
+* __Log watcher__: Monitors and uploads the sensor's authentication logs
+* __PDNS Capturer__ - Collects and uploads passive DNS queries